 Applicants who have an unsatisfiable lien on the property, including mortgage liens, may be awarded a relocation voucher.
 The Program may allow applicants in the Relocation pathway, who have liens in the property, to proceed with the acquisition of the replacement property.
-For PRDOH to be able to acquire or dispose of the applicant's property, the Title Clearance Program may continue procedures for resolving or satisfying liens after the replacement property is acquired.
+After the replacement property is acquired, coordinated procedures for resolving or satisfying liens may continue, in order for PRDOH to be able to acquire or dispose of the applicant's property.